GerHobbelt/HTMLawed/htmLawed_README.txt

   *elements*
   Allowed HTML elements; see section:- #3.3

+  `all` - *^
-  '* -center -dir -font -isindex -menu -s -strike -u' -  ~ 'applet, embed, iframe, object, script' not allowed - "
+  '* -acronym -big -center -dir -font -isindex -s -strike -tt' -  ~^ 'applet, audio, canvas, embed, iframe, object, script, video' not allowed -  "^

   *hexdec_entity*
   Allow hexadecimal numeric entities and do not convert to the more widely accepted decimal ones, or convert decimal to hexadecimal ones; see section:- #3.2